maximkiseliov/ImageHub/README.md

 ## Project Overview

 ImageHub is a web API for uploading, retrieving, resizing, and managing images.
-Images are stored in AWS S3 and the application is deployed on AWS Elastic Beanstalk.
+Images are stored in AWS S3, and the application is deployed on AWS Elastic Beanstalk.

 ## Features

-- **Image Upload**: Upload images with support for large files (up to 300MB)
+- **Image Upload**: Upload images
 - **Image Retrieval**: Get images by ID
 - **Image Resizing**: Resize images to specific dimensions
 - **Image Deletion**: Remove images from storage